-The present study was aimed at further evaluation of the behavioral changes induced by MK-801 and to determine to what extent these alterations are reversible with prazosin - α_1 -adrenoceptor antagonist.
-Previous research suggested that prazosin may interact with MK-801 in regulation of locomotor activity (Maj et al. 1992, Mathé et al. 1996).
-In the present study we aimed at assessing the effect of prazosin on MK-801induced behavioral changes in active allothetic place avoidance (AAPA) task, which has an advantage of assessing locomotion and avoidance behavior simultaneously.
-Previously it was shown that changes in the locomotion may alter avoidance behavior in the place avoidance task.
-Nevertheless, the present study employed two parameters of avoidance efficiency to determine which one would be more related to locomotor changes and which would describe the potential cognitive changes more specifically.
+The present study was aimed at further evaluating the behavioral changes induced by MK-801 and to determine to what extent these alterations are reversible with an antagonist of alpha1-adrenoceptors, prazosin.
+Previous research suggested that prazosin may interact with MK-801 in regulation of locomotor activity (Maj et al. 1992; Mathé et al. 1996) and in the present study we aimed at assessing the effect of prazosin on the MK-801-induced behavioral changes in active allothetic place avoidance (AAPA) task, which has an advantage of assessing locomotion and avoidance behavior simultaneously.
+Previously it was shown that changes in the locomotion may alter avoidance behavior in the place avoidance task; nevertheless, the present study employed two parameters of avoidance efficiency to determine which one would be more related to locomotor changes and which would describe the potential cognitive changes more specifically.